-Want a summer to remember?
-Then think about attending Girl Scout camp.
-Each summer, hundreds of girls from Rhode Island, southeastern MA and beyond meet new friends, explore the outdoors and challenge themselves at one of our four camps:
+Each summer, hundreds of girls like you from Rhode Island, southeastern MA and beyond make new friends, explore the outdoors and challenge themselves.

-At day camp, you'll be grouped into a “unit” based on grade and experience.
-If you and your friend are in the same grade and want to be in the same unit, just let us know and we'll make it happen.
-Girls entering grades K through 9 are welcome at day camp.
-Day camp sessions are either one week or two weeks.
-The day runs from 8:30am to 4:00pm.
-Most girls take the Girl Scout bus to and from camp – it's a great way to meet your fellow campers.
-There's an aide on the bus to answer your questions . . . and lead the singing!
+At day camp, you'll be grouped into a “unit” based on your grade and experience.
+If you and your friend are in the same grade and want to be in the same unit, just let us know and we'll make it happen!
+Girls entering grades K through 8 are always welcome at day camp.
+Day camp sessions are either one week or two weeks and the day runs from 8:30am to 4:00pm.
+Girl Scouts take the bus to and from camp – such a great way to meet your fellow campers.
+There's an aide on the bus to answer any of your questions . . . and lead the singing!
+Yes, singing!

-A typical day includes Red Cross swimming lessons (except at Camp Rocky Farm), free swim, crafts, boating (kayaks, canoes and paddle boats), hiking, outdoor cooking, and nature exploration.
-At Camps Cookie and Green Forest you swim in a pond, at Camp Promising Acres you swim in a pool and if you go to Camp Rocky Farm, you get to go to the beach!
+A typical day can include swimming lessons, free swim, crafts, boating (kayaks, canoes and paddle boats), hiking, outdoor cooking, and nature exploration.
+At Camps Cookie and Green Forest you swim in a pond and at Camp Promising Acres you swim in a pool!

-You'll also have plenty of time to meet the girls outside your unit at all-camp activities like camp talent shows!
-For girls who attend multiple sessions, each session has a different theme so you never get bored.
+Want to make friends outside your unit?
+Don't worry!
+You'll also have plenty of time at all-camp activities like camp talent shows!
+And for girls who attend multiple sessions, each session has a different theme so you never get bored.

 Girls entering grades 2 through 12 may attend overnight camp at Camp Hoffman.
 Come for a three-day or a one-week program.
 Overnight camping gives you the opportunity to challenge yourself even further and develop lifelong friendships.
-You'll be grouped into units based on program choice and you'll do lots together, but you'll also have the opportunity to choose activities that most interest you.
-One week sessions allow you to focus on what interests you most: archery, sailing, horseback riding, canoeing or exploring the night sky.
-The choice is yours.
+You'll be grouped into units based on your program choice.
+You'll do lots together, but you'll also have the opportunity to choose activities that interest you most.
+One week sessions allow you to focus on your interests: archery, sailing, horseback riding, canoeing or exploring the night sky.
+The choice is yours and it is endless!

-At overnight camp, you'll sleep in platform tents – big canvas tents raised off the ground on a wooden platform.
-And, yes, there are showers with hot water and flush toilets!
+At overnight camp, you'll sleep in platform tents – these are big canvas tents raised off the ground on a wooden platform.
+And, yes, there are showers with hot water and flushing toilets!
 You'll dine in the big, beautiful Barbara W. French Dining Hall.

-If you're still not sure if overnight camp is for you, consider the one-night Me & My Gal or Me & My Guy programs.
-Come with your mother or father and sample overnight camp with a familiar face nearby!
+Still not sure if overnight camp is for you?
+Consider the one-night Me & My Gal or Me & My Guy programs.
+Come with your mom, dad or parental guardian and sample an overnight camp experience with a familiar face close by!
 These programs are for girls entering grades 2 and up.

-What do girls most like about Girl Scout camp?
+What is one of the things girls like most about Girl Scout camp?
 The counselors!
-Many of our counselors come back year after year and their love of the outdoors and “all things Girl Scout” makes for a fun summer!
+Many of our counselors (including those from all over the world!) come back year after year, their love of the outdoors and “all things Girl Scout” makes for a fun summer!